ManuelElizaldi/UFOs/README.md

 # UFOs
-## Overview of the analysis:
+## Overview of the project:

-The purpose is well defined (2 pt)
 ### Results:
 ![](/static/images/results.jpg)

-There is a description of how to perform a search, with images.
-(4 pt)
-Summary:
+## Summary on how to use the application:
+ use images

-The summary addresses one drawback of this webpage (2 pt) The summary addresses two additional recommendations for further development (4 pt)
+### 1 drawback of this webpage
+### two additional recommendations for further development